bk20dev/bk20dev/README.md

 # Hello! 🖐️

-I'm Bartek, an ambitious and creative high school student passionate about web development.
+I'm Bartek, an ambitious and creative high school student passionate about mobile and web development.

 ### Projects I'm proud of 🎉